Barry Soper: Jami-Lee Ross saga - now the joke's on National

 COMMENT:

-Jami-Lee Ross was a relative unknown name just over a week ago.
+Jami-Lee Ross was a relatively unknown name just over a week ago.
 Now everyone knows him, but for all the wrong reasons.

 In the coming weeks, when he finally returns to Parliament as an independent, he'll know what it's like to be the Brendan Horan of Parliament - wandering around the corridors of sour with people turning their heads the other way as he approaches.